rdytech/react-filterbar/docs/API-V1.md

 This setting is the endpoint the component should use to export the current resultset.
 The API contract is defined at [Export Results API](#export-results-api)

 *Allowed Values*: ['/resource', '://fqdn/resource']

+#### dt.export-page-limit
+This setting limits the number of pages that can be exported at once.
+The API contract is defined at [Export Results API](#export-results-api)

+*Allowed Values*: string(integer)

+#### dt.export-page-limit-exceeded-message
+This message is displayed to the user if they attempt to export more pages than they're limited to.
+The API contract is defined at [Export Results API](#export-results-api)

+*Allowed Values*: string

 #### dl.filters